beejjorgensen/bgnet/src/bgnet_part_0200_socket.md

 For unreliable applications like games, audio, or video, you just ignore the dropped packets, or perhaps try to cleverly compensate for them.
-(Quake players will know the manifestation this effect by the technical
-term: _accursed lag_.
+(Quake players will know the manifestation of this effect by the technical term: _accursed lag_.
 The word "accursed", in this case, represents any extremely profane utterance.)

 Why would you use an unreliable underlying protocol?
 Two reasons: speed and speed.
 It's way faster to fire-and-forget than it is to keep track